It’s no secret that slip and fall cases can take a long time to settle.

 If a slip and fall case settles fast, that’s large because the insurance company thinks it more profitable to pay you less money now than it would be to pay you more money later.
 In other words, you’re not getting the full value of your injury lawsuit.

-This is also why hiring a skilled personal injury attorney to litigate your claim can make a major difference in your lawsuit’s ultimate value.
+This is also why hiring a skilled slip and fall accident attorney to litigate your claim can make a major difference in your lawsuit’s ultimate value.